 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at SAUT is $4,602 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,531.
+Housing and campus dining at SAUT costs $4,731 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the SAUT's on-campus cafeterias and dining facilities.

 When creating a budget for college, don’t forget to leave some room in your budget for personal expenses, like entertainment, clothes, furnishings and toiletries.